Level/levelup/README.md

 An important feature of LevelDB is that it stores entries sorted by keys.
 This makes LevelUP's <a href="#createReadStream"><code>ReadStream</code></a> interface is a very powerful way to look up items, particularly when combined with the `start` option.

+The native LevelDB binding is now provided by a separate package, [LevelDOWN](https://github.com/rvagg/node-leveldown/).

 **LevelUP** is an **OPEN Open Source Project**, see the <a href="#contributing">Contributing</a> section to find out what this means.

   * <a href="#platforms">Tested & supported platforms</a>